codeplatoon-devops/oop-challenges-1/README.md

 Since you're on your way to becoming Object Oriented Programming whiz, it's time to throw some more involved challenges your way.

 ## Constructor Challenge I:  Customer Banking Accounts
+In this challenge, you are creating functionality for users to open up a bank account from which they can deposit and withdraw funds.
 >1.
 Create a new class for a CustomerBankAccount.
 >2.
 Create fields for the Account Number, Balance, Customer Name, Email and Phone Number.
 >3.
 Create methods to read, write and update each field.
 Basically, some getters and setters.